Yvonne Craig: Early life and education

 Craig was born in Taylorville, Illinois, the first of Maurice Melvin and Pauline Virginia (née Rogers) Craig's three children.
 Craig's father's work caused the family to move in 1951 from Columbus, Ohio to the Oak Cliff neighborhood in Dallas, Texas.
 Craig first attended W. H. Adamson High School for a semester and then Sunset High School for three years.

-She did not graduate high school due to the lack of "a single PE credit".
+She did not graduate from high school, due to the lack of "a single PE credit".
 Craig explained the lack of credit, saying "The funny thing about the PE credit is, I was going to the Edith James School of Ballet, and she'd have recitals at the art museum, and [the PE teacher] would come see me dance my little legs off, and then I'd come in to PE class, wrapped up, and claim I'd sprained and couldn't play a sport".
 Craig had enough credits to get into college and attended UCLA, but did not graduate.